cabforum/smime/SBR.md

 ### 4.9.10 On-line revocation checking requirements
 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

 The validity interval of an OCSP response is the difference in time between the thisUpdate and nextUpdate field, inclusive.
-For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.
+For purposes of computing differences, a difference of 3,600 seconds is equal to one hour, and a difference of 86,400 seconds is equal to one day, ignoring leap-seconds.

 For the status of Subscriber Certificates: